 Current Costa Rica Coronavirus Situation

-Covid-19 Costa Rica Travel: Border Reopening
+Covid-19 Costa Rica Travel Restrictions and Border Opening

 On November 1, Costa Rica opened their borders to all countries in the world via air.